atk4/book/en/views/lister.rst

 The render() method of Lister will read next iteration of source / model inside :php:attr:`Lister::current_row` and also set :php:attr:`Lister::current_id`.

-.. php:meth:: formatRow
+.. php:method:: formatRow

     Called after iterating and may be redefined to change contents of :php:attr:`Lister::current_row`.

+.. php:method:: render

 The resulting values in this hash after formatting will be populated into the template.
 The template is :php:meth:`GiTemplate::render`-ed and the resulting string is :php:meth:`AbstractView::output`-ed.

-.. tip:: IMPORTANT: if your iterator will return certain field for ROW1, but will not have that field set for ROW2, the template of a lister will retain the previous value.
+.. tip:: IMPORTANT: if your iterator will return certain field for ROW1, but
+    will not have that field set for ROW2, the template of a lister will retain the previous value.
+As a result some values will get "stuck" in the template.

 Extensions of Lister
 --------------------